 Make sure the information and content you share is accurate and correct.
 Providing inaccurate information may lead to confusion and a lack of trust.
 It can take a long time to build up trust on social media, but it can all go away in an instant.
 Double-check your posts for proper grammar usage, proper punctuation, misspellings and more.
-Please refer to the Daemen College Editorial Style Guide for guidance, but also feel free to curate a distinct voice and tone for your social media account.
+Please refer to the Daemen University Editorial Style Guide for guidance, but also feel free to curate a distinct voice and tone for your social media account.

 If incorrect information is shared, work quickly and efficiently to retract the statement and provide a correction.